 FACS funds non-government organisations (NGOs) for a number of services requiring caseworkers for service delivery.

-The estimated number of FACS-funded NGO caseworkers presented here is based on a calculation of the implied number of caseworkers in the NGO sector based on FACS funding levels.
+Previous dashboards included an estimate of the number of FACS funded NGO caseworkers, but this has been removed as it is no longer considered a current estimate.